Dewlish

 Dewlish is a village and civil parish in the county of Dorset in southern England, and is situated approximately 7 mi north-east of the county town Dorchester.
 The village is sited in the valley of the small Devil's Brook among the chalk hills of the Dorset Downs; the parish covers about 2100 acre and extends west to include part of the valley of the small Cheselbourne stream, and east to include a dry valley at Dennet's Bottom.
-The surrounding area is part of the Dorset Area of Outstanding Natural Beauty (AONB).
+The surrounding area is part of the Dorset National Landscape area.
 In the 2011 census the parish had a population of 284.

 Dewlish was also the main part of the Liberty of the same name, including Dewlish itself and a part of Milborne St Andrew.

 Dewlish House

 One of the most significant properties in the area, Dewlish House was built in 1702.
 It served as the childhood home of John Michel (who later became a field marshal) from 1804 to 1823 and later served as his retirement home between 1880 and 1886.
 Recently owned by Mr and Mrs Anthony Boyden (from 1962 to 2020) the Grade I-listed Queen Anne style house and its 296 acre property were sold in 2020.
 The buyer was an American already living in the UK.